FN M1905: History

+Production at the FN Herstal factory continued until the German invasion of Belgium in 1914, though assembly using previously produced parts continued under German supervision.
+Its estimated that a total of 1,086,100 pistols were manufactured at FN Herstal between 1906 and 1959.

 The Model 1905 was used by the Belgian Resistance in 1943 in the Attack on the twentieth convoy, in which more than 100 Jews were saved from a Holocaust train transporting them to Auschwitz concentration camp.
 The gun is now on display in the Kazerne Dossin museum in Mechelen.